| Rizoupoli

 shape, as there is no stand on the west side, where a small gymnasium

-lies.
-The condition of the stadium was very poor up until the summer
+1972.
+The condition of the stadium worsened over the years, especially

 The